 Many of your options will involve newer materials that you may not be aware of, while other options involve style variations you may not be familiar with.
-We'll also mention some tile manufacturers that can be helpful sources in your search for a truly exciting shower treatment.Continue to 2 of 20 below.
+Learning about some tile manufacturers can be helpful sources in your search for a truly exciting shower treatment.Continue to 2 of 20 below.

 02 of 20

 Traditional ceramic or porcelain tiles are fine for showers but don't overlook the possibility of using a natural quarried stone product.
-While considerably more expensive than traditional tile, natural stone give a truly luxury look to your home.
+While considerably more expensive than traditional tile, natural stone gives a truly luxurious look to your home.

-Note: Arizona Tile really has gorgeous tile, and it's the go-to place if you're looking to break out of the rut.
-John Huarte and wife Eileen began Arizona Tile in 1977 in San Diego and now service primarily the Western U.S. from 25 locations.
-While Arizona Tile does have a healthy range of porcelain and glass tile, they excel with granite, marble, limestone, travertine, slate and onyx slabs and tile.Continue to 3 of 20 below.
+Note: Arizona Tile has gorgeous tile, and it's the go-to place if you're looking to break out of the rut.
+John Huarte and wife Eileen began Arizona Tile in 1977 in San Diego and now services primarily the western United States from 25 locations.
+While Arizona Tile does have a healthy range of porcelain and glass tile, it excels with granite, marble, limestone, travertine, slate, and onyx slabs and tile.Continue to 3 of 20 below.

 03 of 20